Addiction Definition, Drug Addiction, Alcohol Addiction, Becoming Addicted & Treatment Options

 Drug addiction is a chronic disease characterized by compulsive or uncontrollable drug seeking and use despite harmful consequences and changes in the brain, which can be long-lasting.
-These changes in the brain can lead to unhealthy behaviors seen in people who use drugs.
+These changes in the brain can lead to unhealthy behaviors seen in addicts that abuse drugs.
 Drug addiction is also a relapsing disease.
 Relapse is the return to drug use after an attempt to stop.

 The path to drug addiction begins with the voluntary act of taking drugs.
 But over time, a person’s ability to choose not to do so becomes compromised.
 Seeking and taking the drug becomes compulsive.
 This is primarily due to the effects of long-term drug exposure on brain function.
-Addiction affects parts of the brain involved in reward and motivation, learning and memory, and control over behavior.
+Drug dependence affects parts of the brain involved in reward and motivation, learning and memory, and behavioral control.
 Thus, addiction is a disease that affects both the brain and behavior.

 Get Help.
 Get Better.
 Get Your Life Back.

 Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.(844) 597-1011

 Popular Drug Addict / Becoming Addicted to Drug FAQs

 How does a person become a drug addict?